-The Company adopts the same Code of Conduct and core values as its parent company, PT ISM.
-These include two policies on the Company Business Ethics and the Work Ethics of Employees, and the core values of Discipline, Integrity, Respect, Unity, Leadership and Innovation.
+The Company adopts Indofood's Code of Conduct and core values.
+The Code of Conduct includes two policies on Company Business Ethics and Work Ethics of Employees.
+The core values of Indofood are Discipline, Integrity, Respect, Unity, Excellence and Innovation.
 Sharing the same company culture as PT ISM allows the Company to engage with stakeholders and conduct its businesses in a manner that is consistent with its parent company.